sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/add_from_local_disk.md

 If you're using the default `--volume $HOME/.sourcegraph/data:/var/opt/sourcegraph` argument to run the `sourcegraph/server` Docker image, and the repository you want to add is named `github.com/my/repo`, then follow these steps:

+1. Ensure that the added repository is included in [a code host configuration on Sourcegraph](../external_service/index.md).

-1. If Sourcegraph is running, ensure the repository is disabled so it doesn't attempt to clone it.
+1. Stop Sourcegraph if it is running.
+This is to ensure it doesn't interfere with the clone.

 1. On the host machine, ensure that a bare Git clone of the repository exists at `$HOME/.sourcegraph/data/repos/github.com/my/repo/.git`.